Sixers to Hire Nick Nurse as New Head Coach

-Sixers to hire Nick Nurse as new head coach originally appeared on NBC Sports Chicago
+Sixers to hire Nick Nurse as new head coach originally appeared on NBC Sports Philadelphia

 The Philadelphia 76ers have made a decision.